 - 3.1.
-Officers in Procurement and Legal are available to advise and assist Officers with compliance with these CSOs. - 3.2.
-All Officers and any agents, consultants or partners acting on their behalf MUST: - Comply with these CSOs - Comply with Financial Standing Orders - Obtain necessary internal approvals in line with the Council's policies and procedures as published from time to time to ensure delegated authority is in place before commencing activity and ensure that there is budgetary provision before awarding any contract - Take all necessary legal, financial, procurement or other professional advice before commencing activity and as required throughout the process - Comply with the Code of Conduct for Officers - Comply with all Procurement Legislation and any other legally binding requirements specific to their activity - Comply with all codes of practice, guidance and instructions regarding contractual arrangements issued by the S.151 officer and the Monitoring Officer - Ensure that any agents, consultants, or partners acting with or on behalf of the Council are also compliant - Check with Procurement whether a suitable Council contract or Framework Agreement already exists before seeking to let another contract - Ensure Council suppliers have sufficient insurance cover appropriate to the contract in accordance with the Council's insurance guidance - Ensure that where an employee of the Council or its contractor may be affected by any transfer arrangement TUPE and related issues are considered before proceeding with inviting Tenders or Quotations - Keep all required records in accordance with CSOs and the Contract Management Framework - Ensure there is a procurement plan approved by the S.151 officer for major contracts and contracts above the applicable Procurement Threshold - Comply with corporate project management arrangements.
+Officers in Procurement and Legal are available to advise and assist officers with compliance with these CSO's. - 3.2.
+All Officers and any agents, consultants or partners acting on their behalf MUST: - Comply with these CSOs - Comply with Financial Standing Orders - Obtain necessary internal approvals in line with the Councils policies and procedures as published from time to time to ensure delegated authority is in place before commencing activity and ensure that there is budgetary provision before awarding any contract - Take all necessary legal, financial, procurement or other professional advice before commencing activity and as required throughout the process

+- Comply with the Code of Conduct for Officers - Comply with all procurement legislation and any other legally binding requirements specific to their activity - Comply with all codes of practice, guidance and instructions regarding contractual arrangements issued by the s.151 officer and the Monitoring Officer - Ensure that any agents, consultants, or partners acting with or on behalf of the Council as also compliant - Check with procurement whether a suitable Council contract or Framework Agreement already exists before seeking to let another contract - Ensure council suppliers have sufficient insurance cover appropriate to the contract in accordance with the council's insurance guidance - Ensure that where an employee of the council or its contractor may be affected by any transfer arrangement TUPE and related issues are considered before proceeding with inviting tenders or quotations - Keep all required records in accordance with CSO's and Contract Management Framework - Ensure there is a procurement plan approved by the s.151 officer for major contracts and contracts above the applicable legislative threshold

 3.3.
-Assistant directors must:
+Assistant Directors must:

-- Ensure their staff comply with CSOs - Ensure their staff are sufficiently skilled in procurement matters to fulfil the duties of their post and complete any required learning and development - Ensure all records are kept as required by these CSOs - Ensure contracts are executed in accordance with CSOs and constitutional delegations and that a copy is retained for safekeeping on the approved Council systems - Ensure all exemptions requested and approved are recorded in accordance with CSOs.
+- Ensure their staff comply with CSOs - Ensure their staff are sufficiently skilled in procurement matters to fulfil the duties of their post and complete any required learning and development - Ensure all records are kept as required by these CSOs - Ensure contracts are executed in accordance with CSOs and constitutional delegations and that a copy is retained for safekeeping on the approved Council systems - Ensure all exemptions requested and approved are recorded in accordance with CSO's

 3.4.
-Strategic directors must:
+Strategic Directors must:

-- Ensure that any scheme of delegation within their directorate is clear about responsibilities in respect of CSOs and is lodged with the Monitoring Officer - Approve any proposals by their directorate to provide services to external organisations

-• Ensure all assistant directors within their directorate are sufficiently skilled in procurement matters to fulfil the duties of their post.
+- Ensure that any scheme of delegation within their directorate is clear about responsibilities in respect of CSOs and is lodged with the Monitoring Officer - Approve any proposals by their directorate to provide services to external organisations - Ensure all Assistant Directors within their directorate are sufficiently skilled in procurement matters to fulfil the duties of their post approve procurement plans for major contracts and contracts above procurement thresholds

 3.5.
-The S.151 officer shall:
+The S.151 officer shall